taylordaughtry/craft-brief/README.md

 ## Feature Roadmap
 - Add email templates from ThemeForest, CodeCanyon, and elsewhere that work with Brief automatically
-- Easily build custom email templates with Twig, just like any other template.
 - Specify whether you'd like notifications for *any* entry, or just new ones.